pratik-tan10/Python/Notebooks/OCR and Face Detection/readme.md

 Note: That big file can take some time to process - for me it took nearly ten minutes!
 Use the small one for testing.

+## You can download the zipfile of data you need to do this exercise [here](https://drive.google.com/drive/folders/1_NjD9m-NH1ReHYQt9Re7AEDnKIj1mjat).

 ```python
 import zipfile